 Prior US Immigration Law Violations

 The main types of waivers available are for temporary or permanent visa applicants and are dependent upon the reason you are inadmissible.
-If you think you may be inadmissible to the US, you should contact US Visa Solutions to initially discuss your case with one of our Paralegals and possibly schedule a consultation.
+If you have a prior arrest, caution or conviction and wish to travel to the US, you can contact us on our contact page and possibly book a consultation.
 Whether you are eligible for a waiver usually requires a complex legal assessment and advice regarding eligibility cannot be given outside the context of an initial consultation

 Do you need the help of a US immigration lawyer?

 If you have been arrested or convicted of a crime or have a history of US immigration law violations, please call the US Visa Solutions to book an initial consultation at +44(0)20 7092 6830.